fleetdm/fleet/handbook/company/product-groups.md

 Start off cross-platform for every option, setting, and feature.
 If we **prove** it's impossible, _then_ work backward making it platform-specific.

 - **Bridge the Mac and Windows gap.** Implement enough help text, links, guides, gifs, etc that a reasonably persistent human being can figure it out just by trying to use the UI.
-   Even if that means we have fewer features or slightly lower granularity (we can iterate and add more granularity later), Make it easy enough to understand.
+   Even if that means we have fewer features or slightly lower granularity (we can iterate and add more granularity later), make it easy enough to understand.
 Whether they're experienced Mac admins people or career Windows folks (even if someone has never used a Windows tool) they should _"get it"_.

 - **Control the noise.** Bring the needs surface level, tuck away things you don't need by default (when possible, given time).
 For example, hide Windows controls if there are no Windows devices (based on number of Windows hosts).